memo33/sc4pac/docs/metadata.md

 The `author` field should list the original authors of the content by the names they are known to the community.

-The `images` field may contain a list of image links (currently not used).
+The `images` field may contain a list of image links.

 ```yaml
 info: